cohesity/cohesity-vcd-extension/README.md

     * On-demand backups for VMs and vApps.

 3) Restore
-    * Recover files, folders or VM from backed up objects
+    * Recover files, folders or VM/vApp from backed up objects

 4) Monitor
     * Monitoring backup and restore tasks executed from vCD extension.